malcprentice/malcprentice.github.io/0-source/Resources - class contract.md

 * If you can't find the homework or don't understand, ask Malc.

 # 3) I know that participation is a large part of my grade
-* Participation usually means "do extra work":
-* You will make a "participation plan" of extra work and follow it
+* I will [[Study Skills - make a participation plan]] of extra work and follow it to get points
-* You can also lose points
+* I will avoid losing points:
 ** Absent  = -1 point (if you don't have a good reason) ** Late = -0.5 points (if you don't have a good reason) ** FOrget homework = -1 point